 My go-to strengthening mask combines mashed banana with honey and a drizzle of olive oil.
 Bananas are rich in silica, which helps build stronger hair, while the honey and oil provide intense moisture.
 It smells incredible too, which is a nice bonus.

 For hair that’s been over-processed or feels really fragile, try an avocado and yogurt combination.
-The healthy fats in avocado help restore flexibility to damaged hair, while the lactic acid in yogurt gently removes buildup that can make hair look dull and feel rough.
+The healthy fats in avocado help restore flexibility to damaged hair, while the lactic acid in yogurt gently removes buildup that can make hair look dull and rough.

 Apple cider vinegar rinses are incredibly underrated for preventing breakage.
 Your hair has a natural pH level, and when that gets thrown off by products or hard water, your cuticles stay open and rough.
-A diluted ACV rinse (one part vinegar to three parts water) smooths everything down and makes your hair way less likely to tangle and break.
+A diluted ACV rinse (one part vinegar to three parts water) smooths everything down and makes your hair less likely to tangle and break.

 Apply these masks to damp hair, focusing on the areas that need the most help – usually the mid-lengths and ends.
 Leave them on for 20 to 30 minutes, then rinse thoroughly with cool water to seal everything in.